Helping the Visually Impaired Navigate Louisville Using Open Data

 For this event there was actually zero programming needed.
 All that was needed is a laptop, following written and spoken instructions, and an attention to detail.
 Any other skills are just a bonus.
 It was a great way to build our brigade with some prep work by our leaders.

 Between February 16 and May 15, 20+ people have collaboratively worked on over 550 areas of the city, for an estimated 410+ hours of work.
 We are now finished!

 “This is simply amazing that it shows up so quickly.
 I am amazed to see the power of CDA and what a group of dedicated people can actually accomplish.
 It is amazing how much actually got done in one day.
 We can easily tell!” - Larry at APH

 “I’m amazed!
 I was testing on a bus around the time the CDA added the data north of Brownsboro Rd, and when it showed up, I thought I was running the wrong build of our app.
 Should have checked my email before trying to confirm I was running the right build!” - Rob at APH

 We also had some massive help from an expert OSM editor named Sam Wallingford, an engineering student at UVa.
 He started work in April and over the next month completed more areas than everyone else combined.
 Thanks so much Sam!

-The CDA is looking at helping other brigades import their data, and may run a workshop at the Code for America Summit this September.
+The CDA is looking at helping other brigades import their data, and may run a workshop this September.
 We are also prepping other city data to load, including parks and natural areas, streams, alleys, cemeteries, parking, and historic markers.
 We will continue to push the city to release more data to load, like traffic signs, traffic signals, 1-foot contours, parcels, and impervious surfaces.